AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_private_voting_contract.md

 #include_code get_vote yarn-project/noir-contracts/src/contracts/easy_private_voting_contract/src/main.nr rust

 We set it as `unconstrained` and do not annotate it because it is only reading from state.
+You can read more about unconstrained functions [here](../../concepts/advanced/acir_simulator.md#unconstrained-functions).

 ## Allowing an admin to end a voting period